jrl-umi3218/mc_naoqi_dcm/README.md

 How to build
 ==

+First, you'll need to install the NAOqi SDK and building tools.
+To do so, follow the [getting started](http://doc.aldebaran.com/qibuild/beginner/getting_started.html) instructions on how to install qibuild and the NAOqi SDK.

 As we are cross-compiling, you need to first create a toolchain for the CTC (cross-compilation toolchain).

 ```